ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 ## Querying

 Let's dive into a few example queries to test the waters!
-First an easy one, let's write a query to find all the cats owned by any of our employees!
+First an easy one, let's write a query to find all the cats owned by any of our employees.

-Here's how it looks in `jq`
+Here's how it looks in **jq**:

 ```jq
 $ cat company.json | jq '.staff[].pets[] | select(.type == "cat")'